michaelo/sapt/README.md

 * Support both keeping variables between (default) as well as explicitly allowing sandboxing (flag) of tests
 * TBD: Shall we support "repeats" in test-files as well?
 Not only playbooks.
 * Support HTTP follow?
-* Actively limit the set of protocols we allow?
+* Actively limit the set of protocols we allow.
+We currently just forward the URL however it is to CURL
 * Finish basic syntax highligh ruleset for the test-files
 * Dev: Test feature flags based on comptime-parsing a feature-file